AnnaLyamkina/fastMRI-knee-workflow/ReadMe.md

 # FastMRI Classification Demo: Comparative Workflow
 ### 1. Project Idea and Scope

 This project is a **small workflow demonstration** designed to **achieve and compare** real space and k-space reconstruction of undersampled MRI data and relate initial classification results across two distinct reconstruction methods using the FastMRI knee dataset and external clinical labels (FastMRI+).
+In all reconstruction pipelines we explicitly incorporate data consistency​ in the reconstruction process.
+This is essential for clinical analysis, as data consistency​ ensures the reconstructed image is tethered to the original measurements, making the reconstruction more stable and preventing the generation of 'hallucinations' or artifacts that could compromise diagnosis.

 This comparative approach focuses on **tasked-based reconstruction (TBR)**, measuring the utility of each reconstruction method by its ultimate impact on diagnostic accuracy (Meniscus Tear detection) rather than relying solely on image quality metrics.

 ### 1.1 Core Pipeline Objectives:

 - Pipeline A (Real-Space Reconstruction): The process involves adapting a pretrained U-Net to refine artifacts from a zero-filled, real-space magnitude image.
+To enforce archieve data consistency​ with the measured k-space a wrapper around the U-Net is set.

 - Pipeline B (K-Space Reconstruction): This involves training a U-Net to directly reconstruct high-quality k-space data before conversion to a magnitude image via IFFT.